 For your convenience, we’ve organized these LMS reporting capabilities into four major categories.
 They are four types of metrics that you can use for specific tasks.
 Let’s dive in.

-You’ll hardly convince stakeholders that a learning project is effective and show progress if you don’t have any concrete numbers in your hands.
-These numbers come from statistics.
-Logging and tracking learner activity plays a key role in eLearning, even if the training in your company is not obligatory.
+This is an absolute must for HR and management reporting.
+You’re unlikely to convince senior executives that a learning project is effective if you don’t have any concrete numbers at hand.
+Reports will provide you with these numbers.
+Logging and tracking learner activity plays a key role in eLearning, even if training is not obligatory in your company.